objecttrouve/nexttext/README.md

 From the first "b" to the second "b", the position increments by one, so the interval is one.
 From the first "a" to the next, the position increments by 3.

-Now, let's put this in a matrix where the first dimension is the alphabet indexes and the second are the frequencies (counts) of the respective repetition intervals (CRI):
+Now, let's put this in a matrix where the first dimension is the alphabet indexes and the second are the frequencies (counts) of the respective repetition interval (CRI) lengths:

 String "abba":
 <table>